VOLUNTEERING WITH QUECHUA CHILDREN

 Each additional week costs 120€.
 The prices of the project are in euros, so the currency exchange will have real effect.
 You can consult the currency exchange in the period of your trip.

 WHAT ARE YOU PAYING FOR?

-- Accommodation during your volunteering in the hostel or family house
+- Accommodation during your volunteering.

 - Monitoring and evaluation of the program